40thieves/final-year-project/src/05 - implementation/02 - data-collection.md

 ##### 4.2.1 Best Practices

-As the module has been published as a standalone package, Javascript best practices must be followed.
+As the module has been published as a standalone package, JavaScript best practices must be followed.
 This is to assist other developers using the package, giving them greater understanding of how the package functions.
 One of these best practices involves structuring the module using prototypical inheritance.
-Widely popularised by Douglas Crockford, this form of object orientated programming takes advantage of Javascript's prototype chain to create class-like objects containing class-scoped variables and functions.
+Widely popularised by Douglas Crockford, this form of object orientated programming takes advantage of JavaScript's prototype chain to create class-like objects containing class-scoped variables and functions.
 Every object has an internal link to another object (called the prototype).
 This prototype has it's own link to another prototype, continuing until this prototype chain reaches a reference to `null`.

 Object inheritance within this module is not required - it lacks the complexity for this.
 However, method and property inheritance are required.
 This is achieved in the same way as object inheritance, through the prototype chain.
 The following example shows a property and a function added to the prototype chain of a object.